I’m a software developer who likes writing.

-During those years, I had jobs working with the Saskatchewan Accelerator Laboratory, the Defence Research Establishment Ottawa, COM DEV, Kingston’s Defence Operations Research group, and Analog Design Automation.
-My grad school research was funded by the Jet Propulsion Laboratory (JPL).
-I also taught some university-level math courses at Purdue.
+As a student, I had jobs with the Saskatchewan Accelerator Laboratory, the Defence Research Establishment Ottawa, COM DEV, Kingston’s Defence Operations Research group, Analog Design Automation, and Purdue University.
+(I was a research assistant and also taught math courses at Purdue.)

 After grad school, I was involved with many projects on the web and in the virtual world Second Life.
 I developed software, produced exhibits, organized/promoted events, wrote blog posts, did research, managed websites, and various other things.
 Most of it was related to science or engineering.

 Follow Me Elsewhere Online